Hillbilly Elegy author enters large, pro-Trump GOP field for Ohio Senate seat - KION546

 A ‘different kind of candidate’

-Vance will enter the Senate race as something of a wild card.
+Vance enters the Senate race as something of a wild card.
 Known primarily for his best-selling memoir Hillbilly Elegy, the Yale Law School graduate and venture capitalist has emerged as an authoritative voice on the White-working class that makes up the base of Trump’s support in the GOP.

 But Vance’s political fate could come down to how he talks about his transformation on Trump, who he publicly opposed in 2016 before reversing his position in 2020.

-Note: This story has been updated with Vance’s remarks Thursday evening.